 This may seem like a minor gripe, but hear me out.
 There is rapid pacing, and minimal margin for error.
 So that means even the most minor mistake can leave you starting over again.
 Therefore, it makes perfect sense to ignore the nimble DualShock controls in favour of the clunky D-Pad instead, doesn’t it?

 This game is difficult enough as it is, but I would wager it no underestimation to say that millions of bandicoot deaths worldwide can be attributed solely to frustrating D-Pad controls leading to missed jumps or getting caught up in obstacles.
-For a game that was trying to push the boundaries, they really missed a simple opportunity here.
+For a game trying to push the boundaries, they missed a simple opportunity here.

 3. The Saving Mechanics

-- NDE1: I know how we can make the game interesting and break new ground in the rapidly-growing video game industry of the 1990s!
+NDE1: I know how we can make the game interesting and break new ground in the rapidly growing video game industry of the 1990s!

-- NDE1: Well, what if we took that and changed it to a system where players were required to collect specific tokens on sparsely-separated levels, and if they do manage to collect all tokens in that level, they are taken to a bonus level where they must make it to the end in one piece to save their game?
+NDE1: Well, what if we took that and changed it to a system where players were required to collect specific tokens on sparsely separated levels, and if they do manage to collect all tokens in that level, they are taken to a bonus level where they must make it to the end in one piece to save their game?

-Saving is an artificially needless nightmare, as outlined this conversation that presumably happened when this idea was created.
+Saving is an artificially needless nightmare, as outlined in this conversation that presumably happened when this idea was created.
 Making players work hard to save the game in what is already a fairly difficult game is an appalling idea.

 Biggest Surprise in Crash Bandicoot